 On the opposite side of Minnis Lane were mill workers homes called Dublin Cottages and behind them was the Dublin Man O’ War hostelry.
 The pub, at that time, was probably a converted cottage but the house was particularly famous for its Hollands Gin.
 According to contemporary accounts, the proprietor between 1838 and 1881 was John Knott and the reason why it was so famous was because it was cheap!
 In those days, wholesalers had to have a special permit from the Customs to sell gin to retailers and to ensure that the full duty was paid, the Customs employed gaugers.
 The gaugers job was to check that the wholesalers’ books tallied with the retailers so that the full amount of duty was paid.

 It was alleged that John Knott came to an arrangement with the wholesalers and the gaugers, giving them a percentage of his gin profits if they reported that he was selling a lower amount of gin than he was actually selling.
 The Customs were not slow to realise what was happening and attempts were made to prosecute Knott.
 One each occasion he was found not guilty!
 Although Customs were unable to put an end to the practice, it was the teetotallers’ movement in the village that did, by persuading people against the evil of drinking gin!
-In 1898 the Dublin Man O’War was built in its present location on River’s Lower Road.
+In 1898 the more recent Dublin Man O’War pub was built on River’s Lower Road.
 Designed by Edwin Pover, a well known East Kent architect, James Rolle was the landlord at the time.

 On the same side as the mill workers’ cottages and the former Dublin Man O’War, was the River Mill House.
 The elegant Georgian mansion faced Lower Road and was erected for William Phipps (1758-1837) and was occupied by succeeding generations of the family.
 Filmer Phipps (1833-1911), circa 1888, was declared bankrupt and sold the house.
 An advert of May 1894 tells us that it had 15 rooms, a large garden and was set in 3/4acre of grounds.
 The novelist James Barlow (1921-1973) bought the house in 1960 but two years later he sold it.
 Shortly after, it was demolished and the houses we see today, along Lower Road, were built.